Lockheed Martin F-35C Lighting II by Orange Hobby

 Orange Hobby’s F-35C is injection molded in grey plastic and features engraved panel lines along with a combination of raised detail and recessed rivet detail.
 It consists of 102 plastic parts, including four clear parts for the one-piece canopy and navigation lights.
 In addition, there are three photo etch frets providing additional details for the engine, cockpit (seat straps), and the separate towing vehicle.

 The cockpit is well detailed, with a tub featuring raised detail including integral rudder pedals molded into the floor along with raised sidewall instrumentation, and a main instrument panel offering a combination of raised relief and a decal.
 The seat is nicely detailed, consisting of six parts, including two photo etch parts for the seat straps and ejection loop.
-In an unusual bit of engineering harking back to the F-16, the control yoke is mounted on one of the side instrument panels, while what appears to the the throttle is mounted on the other.
+In an unusual bit of engineering harking back to the F-16, the control yoke is mounted on one of the side instrument panels, while what appears to be the throttle is mounted on the other.

 There are boxed in wheel wells and weapons bays with exquisite internal detail, along with two internally carried AIM-120 air-to-air missiles and two AIM-9 Sidewinder missiles mounted externally on wing pylons.
 Based on the instructions, the weapons bays are to be depicted open, but with some modification can be closed.
-There is also an option to display the canopy open or closed, and since the F-35C is a naval variant, an option to depict the wings folded or deployed for flight.
+There is also an option to display the canopy open or closed, and since the F-35C is the naval variant, an option to depict the wings folded or deployed for flight.

 Markings